Julian

 The Downtown Core

-This is where you’ll find the majority of the best hotels in Vancouver, as well as some of the best cheap hotels in Vancouver.
+This is where you’ll find most of the best hotels in Vancouver, and some of the best cheap hotels in Vancouver.

 Yaletown

-A former warehouse district that’s been transformed into one of the city’s hippest neighbourhoods.
+A former warehouse district transformed into one of the city’s hippest neighbourhoods.

-The area is home to sidewalk cafés, chic restaurants, trendy bars and a variety of beautiful parks along its stunning stretch of the Vancouver Seawall.
+The area is home to sidewalk cafés, chic restaurants, trendy bars and various beautiful parks along its stunning stretch of the Vancouver Seawall.

 The Stadium District